fullstackkk/Pulse/README.md

   - #### Gulp

 ### Some functions may not work, as it is expected to interact with a server that is not on this site.

+## How to play site?

+- Install WatchSass plugin
+- Run index.html